rf1010/gosu/index.md

 print (result.DurationDisplayValue)
 // 0 Days 0 Hours 0 Minutes 0 Seconds 6 Milliseconds 120 Microseconds 0 Nanoseconds
 ```
+There are separate function signatures for callables (e.g. returning a value) and runnables (e.g. not returning anything).

 #### Performance Capture
 In most modern applications, ongoing performance management is of a paramount concern, but the answer is not